Inequalities in health

-Our Measurement and Analysis of Socioeconomic Inequalities in Health programme works to improve methods for analysing routinely collected health data and population-based studies.
+Our Inequalities in health programme works to improve methods for analysing routinely collected health data and population-based studies.
 The programme uses novel linkages to social data to improve our understanding of inequalities in health and to improve intervention strategies.

 Health inequalities in the UK were highlighted in the Black Report in 1980.
 Despite moving near the top of the health agenda since then, inequalities have persisted or increased across Western Europe.